-5. Push and pull the child seat forward and from side to side to verify that it is secure enough to stay upright during normal driving maneuvers.
-If the child seat is not secure, unlatch the belt, allow it to retract fully, then repeat these steps to deactivate the locking mechanism and remove a child seat, unlatch the buckle, unroute the seat belt, and let the belt fully retract.
+5. Push and pull the child seat forward and from side to side to verify that it is firmly secured during normal driving maneuvers.
+If the child seat is not secure, unlatch the belt, allow it to retract fully, then repeat these steps.

+To deactivate the locking mechanism and remove a child seat, unlatch the buckle, unroute the seat belt, and let the belt fully retract.